ramachandran-lab/ML-MAGES/README.md

 These files provide the necessary data for performing the ML-MAGES method described in the paper.

 ## Model Folder
-The `trained_model` folder in this repository contains the six trained models described in the paper.
-We do not provide the simulated training data, but training can be performed following steps described in appendix.
+The `trained_model` folder in this repository contains trained models.

+The subfolder `genotyped_simulated_training` contains the six models, each of a different architecture, trained using genotyped-data-based simulation described in the paper.
+We do not provide the simulated training data, but simulation and training can be performed following steps described in appendix.

+The subfolder `imputed_simulated_training` contains two set of models, each with 10 models of a same architecture, trained using imputed-data-based simulation.
+The output of each set of models are averaged to generate an ensemble result of shrinkage, as used in the `run_ensemble.py`.
+Similarly, simulation and training can be performed following steps described in appendix.